loise-velazquez/SpotifySongRecommender/README.md

 # SpotifySongRecommender
-This is an implementation of a nueral network to create better playlists based on training data supplied from a users Spotify library.
+This is an implementation of a neural network to create better playlists based on training data supplied from a users Spotify library.

 ## Getting Started